Skparab1/traffic-simulator/README.md

 ## How it works
 - Traffic simulator, which lets you change settings, speed, and light algorithms
 - Simulates the movement of cars on screen
-- Goves results of live wait times and algorithm efficiency
+- Gives results of live wait times and algorithm efficiency

 ## Used Libraries
 - p5.js graphics library